falco81/BLE-PS2-USB-Bridge/README.md

 connect mouse db:81:f4:bb:6b:70
 ```

 Each device is saved to NVS.
-On next boot both reconnect automatically — keyboard at ~500 ms, mouse at ~800 ms after boot.
+On next boot both reconnect automatically — keyboard at ~1.5 s, mouse at ~1.7 s after boot (delayed to clear the PS/2 BIOS init window).

 ### Keyboard Shortcuts